CADKEY or Catia?

 translation but soon was replaced with the new, more robust, STEP

-Good God even lowly CADKEY that was developed by engineers had that.
+Good God, even lowly CADKEY that was developed by engineers had IGES and STEP.
 It was just too obvious.
-But the CADKEY developers were much, much smarter they actually included the documentation in the same file as the 3D modeled part.
+But the CADKEY developers were much, much smarter, they actually included the documentation in the same file as the 3D modeled part.

 It is a bit confusing, you had to have documentation.
-CNC was in its infancy with the release of Pro/e.
+CNC was in its infancy at the time of the release of Pro/e.
 Oh, believe me, I will get into that later.

 I will not go into the complex operation of Pro/e.
 It was incredibly unique and there was nothing that could compete.
 I bet the demos were incredible as compare to what??
 Nothing.
 Computervision and Catia were still struggling with Boolean solids.
 PTC promised to reduce drawing time of 90% one fellow told me.
 Of course, designing in Pro/e was and still is torturous.